LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Templates/Card.md

 indicator: both
 ---

-The very basic structured content elements that can contain either or elements, layout, styling and actions.
+The very basic structured content elements that can contain either/or elements, layout, styling and actions.

 ![card](images/card.jpg)